 In May 2016 the biggest construction lot of the Brenner Base Tunnel project, known as "Mules 2-3", with a contract volume of 993 mln euro, was awarded to the bidding consortium Webuild S.p.A., Ghella S.p.A., Oberosler Cav Pietro S.r.l. (until June 2018), Cogeis S.p.A. and PAC S.p.A.
 Works started in September 2016.

 This lot reaches from the construction lot "Isarco river underpass" up to the State border with Austria.
-In the course of a 7-year construction period, 39,8 km of the main tubes and 14.8 km of the exploratory tunnel will be excavated, including the emergency stop in Trens and its access tunnel as well as the bypasses which connect the main tubes every 333 m.
+At the end of the construction period, 39,95 km of the main tubes and 14.8 km of the exploratory tunnel will be excavated, including the emergency stop in Trens and its access tunnel as well as the bypasses which connect the main tubes every 333 m.
 A total of approximately 65 kilometers of tunnels will be excavated.
+Once this construction lot is finished, all excavation activities in the Italian project area will be complete.

 On 24/11/2021, the tunnel boring machine in the exploratory tunnel successfully reached its destination at the state border, after 14 kilometres and 3.5 years of excavation northwards.
 For the first time, the excavation for the tunnel tubes in the BBT project reached the Brenner Pass, which represents a historic milestone.